-This step-by-step process ensures you recycle laundry detergent bottles properly to prevent contaminating other materials.
+This step-by-step process ensures you recycle those empty laundry detergent bottles properly to prevent contaminating other materials.

 Recycling should be the last resort in any case.
-There are various ways you can reuse, repurpose or recycle laundry detergent bottles in your home.
+You can reuse, repurpose, or recycle detergent bottles in your home in various ways.
 Below are some ideas to help you prevent waste:

 You can repurpose or upcycle your old detergent bottles to store small items.
 You can do this by simply opening the top of the bottle to store small garden supplies.